cataseven/Switch-and-Timer-Bar-Card/README.md

 ## 📋 Prerequisites

 - **Home Assistant:** The card is designed to run on Home Assistant.
-- **`timer` Integration:** To use the timer functionality, you must have timers created with the `timer` integration in Home Assistant.
+- **(Optional) `timer` Integration:** To use the timer functionality, you must have timers created with the `timer` integration in Home Assistant.
+Not Mandatory
 - **(Optional) `sensor` Integration:** To display the "last run" information, you will need a sensor that records the date/time whenever the switch turns off.
 This is typically done with an automation.
+Not Mandatory

 ## 🚀 Installation